EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The fields in the context information COSE_KDF_Context SHALL have the following values:

-  + AlgorithmID is a tstr as defined below
+  + AlgorithmID is an int or tstr as defined below

   + PartyUInfo = PartyVInfo = ( nil, nil, nil )